 Q: Why apply to CISLA?

-The mission of CISLA is to educate students to become politically informed, socially engaged, and culturally sensitive, and give them the skills to thrive in a globalized world.
+The mission of CISLA is to educate students to become culturally sensitive, socially engaged, politically informed leaders, and to give them the skills to thrive in a globalized world.
 CISLA prepares students to internationalize their major and to become responsible citizens of the global community.
-We seek to engage students as citizen leaders of tomorrow by preparing them today with the type of skills, knowledge, wisdom, virtue and eloquence required of people in positions of leadership.
+We seek to engage students as leaders of tomorrow by preparing them today with the global professional skills, knowledge, and lived intercultural experiences required of people in positions of leadership.